johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-support-lifecycle.md

 # Microsoft Edge Lifecycle Policy

 > [!IMPORTANT]
 > Microsoft Edge and the Microsoft WebView2 Runtime will continue to receive updates on Windows 10 22H2 until at least October 2028, coinciding with the end of the [Extended Security Updates (ESU) program.
-The ESU program](/windows/whats-new/extended-security-updates) will not be required for devices to continue receiving Microsoft Edge or WebView2 Runtime updates.
+The ESU program](/windows/whats-new/extended-security-updates) won't be required for devices to continue receiving Microsoft Edge or WebView2 Runtime updates.

 This article describes the lifecycle policy that applies to Microsoft Edge.